All Episodes

 Paul Ryan coined a phrase to describe the core concept of economic freedom, the right to rise, the right to elevate, the right to increase or improve one's station in life.

-If you've if you've ever been to a rush to excellence tour, you've heard me describe capitalism this way, describe American life, American prosperity, future, all of these things, the exact way that Bush writes about them here.
+If you've ever been to a Rush to Excellence tour, you've heard me describe capitalism this way, describe American life, American prosperity, future, all of these things, the exact way that Bush writes about them here.

-Now we got Steve Moore on Fox today with Martha McCallum saying, yeah, yeah, yeah, he can win in a right-in election.
+Now we got Steve Moore on Fox today with Martha McCallum saying, yeah, yeah, yeah, he could win in a write-in election.

-None of these candidates should get above 25 or 30%.
+None of these candidates get above 25 or 30%.

 I don't like it, but they have it, and we have to be respectful and mindful of that, Bush said.